Team997Coders/BB2018BallFindingVision/readme.md

 You can also run the project from the VSCode debugger locally and remotely using the built-in task and launch settings.

 To debug locally, check the comments in the CameraVision/.vscode/launch.json and tasks.json files.
-Then, from the debug pane, launch "Debug (Launch)-Main<CameraVision>".
+Then, from the debug pane, launch `Debug (Launch)-Main<CameraVision>`.
 A build will run, then the network tables simulator and the webcam streaming apps will start.
 Finally, the CameraVision project will start in the interactive debugger.

+To debug remotely from a workstation to the CameraVision application running on a Raspberry Pi, check the comments in the CameraVision/.vscode/launch.json file.
+Run a build and deploy using the appropriate target (see next section).
+Login in to the remote system and run `bin/startup-debug.sh`.
+Then, from the debug pane, launch `Debug visioncoproc.local (Attach) (CameraVision)`.

 ## Building for another platform
 If you are building for another platform, trying to run `gradlew build -Ptarget=<target>` will not work, as tests will not run on Windows targeting another platform.
 You can run `gradlew build -x test -Ptarget=<target>` to ignore tests.